Here’s what’s coming up on FOX43 News First at 4 & 5 (May 23, 2018)

 Someone set fire to a car outside of Lancaster City Hall early this morning, and the blaze reached the building’s front doors.
-Mayor Gray wants answers and officials are investigating.
+Mayor Sorace wants answers and officials are investigating.
 We’ll have the latest on this from the fire marshal today on FOX43 News First at Four and Five.

 Here’s what the FOX43 Morning News team had on the story Wednesday morning: